YDA Association of Charted Unit Presidents Chair

 Broome County Young Democrats President

 Christina holds a Master of Public Administration from Binghamton University.
-She enjoys traveling, Harry Potter, and Korean pop music.
+She enjoys traveling, BTS, and books of all flavors.

 Stephanie Campanha Wheaton